blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

 ### The Hessian Calculation

 The `RUNTYPE` for a transition state optimization is `SADDLEPOINT`.
 We can set up the input file using *MacMolPlt*.
-Open the log file for the optimization with bond distances set at 2.2&nbsp;Å and use `Subwindow` → `Input Builder`.
+Open the log file for the optimization with bond distances set at 2.2&nbsp;Å and use `Subwindow` &rarr; `Input Builder`.
 Set the `Run Type` to `Hessian` and set the `MO Guess` to `Huckel` (we could have read the MO data from the .dat file for the previous calculation but we are using a low level of theory so we wont bother saving that small amount of time).
 In Hess.
 Options make sure that the Vibrational Analysis button is checked so he file is set to perform a vibrational anaysis so that we can identify an imaginary vibration (hopefully).
 Save the input file.
 The file is presented in {numref}`Cyclohexene_TS_Hess.inp`.

 ```{code-block}
 ---